thisisehyas/Heart-Disease-Classification-KNN/README.md

 Top correlated features (positive and negative):

-- **thal, ca, cp, exang, oldpeak, slope, thelach**: the most correlated features (positive or negative)
+- **thal, ca, cp, exang, oldpeak, slope, thalach**: the most correlated features (positive or negative)
 - All the low-impact features like **fbs** and **chol** were removed.

 The final selected features were: